 Lay training exists to help each of us fulfil our God given call.
 God calls all people to be his disciples, just as Jesus called everyone to follow him.
 Too often we think God’s call is only for the ‘super-spiritual’, the saints, the clergy, the holy people.
 But there are many roles in the kingdom of God and all of us have gifts, given by God.
-God wants to work with us, to use those gifts in our locality.
-This may need some training and preparation.
 Luke 10:1 talks of Jesus sending out 70 disciples after teaching them.
 Some went on to be leaders but many continued as fishermen, tax collectors, home makers.
 Sharing, in their everyday lives, their work and neighbourhoods about the Jesus they had met and learnt from.
+Further training in the Bible, theology and ministry can help us better use our gifts.

-- Exploring Christianity -find out more about what Christians believe, more about the bible, mission and the church then Exploring Christianity might be for you.
+- Exploring Christianity -find out more about what Christians believe, more about the bible, mission and the church.

 - Exploring Spirituality – get to know God better and learn different ways of praying and engaging with God.